#1. If using your high beams at night, you must dim your lights when an oncoming vehicle is:

 If you think that you are bad at tests, you should know that the time you spend on preparing for the written test is important.

 If you start early and spread your study sessions over time, you are in much better shape of passing the exam.

 With a study plan that stretches over 2-3 weeks instead of 2-3 days, you more than double your chances of passing.
-With regular use of practice tests, you improve your chances even more.
+With the regular use of these practice tests, you improve your chances even more.

 Why Practicing Helps